alicev97/BinarySearchTree/readme.md

 - ##### end

   there are three different version of the $\textit{end}$ function: the first returns an iterator while the second and the third are constant functions and return a constant iterator.
-Each one of them initializes the iterator to the null pointer.
+Each one of them initialises the iterator to the null pointer.